Consultant ENT & Sleep Surgeon

 Vik Veer, a leading ENT surgeon in the UK, has been at the forefront of introducing hypoglossal nerve stimulation implants for the treatment of obstructive sleep apnoea (OSA).
 These advanced implants work by stimulating the hypoglossal nerve, which moves the tongue forward during sleep, thereby preventing airway obstruction and significantly improving breathing.

-In addition to bringing this life-changing technology to the UK, Vik Veer is actively involved in the design and development of a next-generation implant.
+In addition to bringing this life-changing technology to the UK, Professor Veer is actively involved in the design and development of a next-generation implant.
 This new implant aims to revolutionise the treatment of OSA by eliminating the need for surgical insertion, making the therapy more accessible and less invasive for patients.

-Veer's commitment to innovation and improving patient care is evident in his ongoing efforts to refine and enhance medical devices.
+Professor Veer's commitment to innovation and improving patient care is evident in his ongoing efforts to refine and enhance medical devices.
 By pushing the boundaries of current technology, he continues to provide cutting-edge solutions that have the potential to transform the lives of those affected by sleep apnoea.

 Side Sleeping System: Medical Device